igorfg/flappy-gopher/README.md

 # flappy-tiago
-Trying to learn how make a game using golang
+Trying to learn how to make a game using golang